Skip to content

 Current state of schedule tree feature

 This is a quick overview of the current state of the schedule tree feature.
+The feature requires two things

-Working branch
+Working branches

 https://github.com/spcl/dace/compare/v1/maintenance...romanc:romanc/stree-to-sdfg